NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 **UNDER ACTIVE DEVELOPMENT BUT DON'T EXPECT ANY MIRACLES**

 This controller allows one to set up an entire system of sensors, pumps, relays, probes, and other things useful in automating the lighting, feeding, watering, and sensor data monitoring & collection process involved in hydroponically grown fruits, vegetables, teas, herbs, and salves.
 It contains a large library of crop data to select from that will automatically aim the system for the best growing parameters during the various growth phases with the hardware you have available.
-Crop library data can be stored internally in built-in Flash, or externally on SD card or EEPROM to allow storage constrained devices to still run.
+Crop library data can be built into onboard Flash, or stored externally, along with config and user calibration data, on a SD card or EEPROM device.
 Works with a large variety of common aquarium equipment and hobbyist sensors.
-Supports sensor data logging to MQTT (for IoT integration), .csv data files on an SD card or Network share for custom processing, and can be extended to work with other JSON-based Web APIs or WiFiServer-like derivatives.
-System config can be hard coded, saved to SD card, EEPROM, or Network share.
-Hydruino also comes with LCD and input controller support similar in operation to low-cost 3D printers ([support provided by tcMenu](https://github.com/davetcc/tcMenu)).
+Supports sensor data logging to MQTT (for IoT integration), .csv data files on an SD card or Network share, and can be extended to work with other JSON-based Web APIs or WiFiServer-like derivatives.
+Hydruino also comes with basic LCD support, or with advanced LCD and input controller support similar in operation to low-cost 3D printers - ([provided by tcMenu](https://github.com/davetcc/tcMenu)).
 We even made some ([custom 3D printed stuff](https://github.com/NachtRaveVL/Simple-Hydroponics-Arduino/wiki/Extra-Goodies-Supplied)) along with some other goodies.

 Made primarily for Arduino microcontrollers, but should work with PlatformIO, ESP32/8266, Teensy, Pico, and others - although one might experience turbulence until the bug reports get ironed out.
 Unknown architectures must ensure `BUFFER_LENGTH` (or `I2C_BUFFER_LENGTH`) and `WIRE_INTERFACES_COUNT` are properly defined.

 Dependencies include: Adafruit BusIO (dep of RTClib), Adafruit Unified Sensor (dep of DHT), ArduinoJson, ArxContainer, ArxSmartPtr, Callback, DallasTemperature, DHT sensor library, EasyBuzzer, I2C_EEPROM, IoAbstraction (dep of TaskManager), LiquidCrystalIO (dep of TaskManager), OneWire, RTClib, SimpleCollections (dep of TaskManager), TaskManagerIO (disableable, dep of tcMenu), tcMenu (disableable), and Time.

-Datasheet links include: [DS18B20 Temperature Sensor](https://github.com/NachtRaveVL/Simple-Hydroponics-Arduino/blob/main/extra/DS18B20.pdf), [DHT12 Air Temperature and Humidity Sensor](https://github.com/NachtRaveVL/Simple-Hydroponics-Arduino/blob/main/extra/dht12.pdf), [4502c Analog pH Sensor](https://github.com/NachtRaveVL/Simple-Hydroponics-Arduino/blob/main/extra/ph-sensor-ph-4502c.pdf), but many more are available online.
+Datasheet links include: [DS18B20 Temperature Sensor](https://github.com/NachtRaveVL/Simple-Hydroponics-Arduino/blob/main/extra/DS18B20.pdf), [DHT12 Air Temperature and Humidity Sensor](https://github.com/NachtRaveVL/Simple-Hydroponics-Arduino/blob/main/extra/dht12.pdf), [4502c Analog pH Sensor (writeup)](https://github.com/NachtRaveVL/Simple-Hydroponics-Arduino/blob/main/extra/ph-sensor-ph-4502c.pdf), but many more are available online.

 *If you value the work that we do, our small team always appreciates a subscription to our [Patreon](www.patreon.com/nachtrave).*

 ## About

-We want to make Hydroponics more accessible by utilizing the widely available IoT and IoT-like microcontrollers (MCUs) of today.
+We want to make Hydroponics more accessible by utilizing the widely available IoT and IoT-like microcontrollers (MCUs) of both today and yesterday.

-With the advances of technology bringing us even more compact MCUs at even lower costs, it becomes a lot more possible to simply use one of these small devices to do what amounts to turning a bunch of relays on and off in the right order.
+With the advances in technology bringing us even more compact MCUs at even lower costs, it becomes a lot more possible to simply use one of these small devices to do what amounts to turning a bunch of relays on and off in the right order.
 Hydroponics is a perfect application for these devices, especially as a data logger, feed balancer, and more.

 Hydruino is an MCU-based solution primarily written for Arduino and Arduino-like MCU devices.
 It allows one to throw together a bunch of hobbyist sensors from the hobby store, some aquarium pumps from the pet store, and other widely available low-cost hardware to build a working functional hydroponics controller systems.
-Be it made with PVC from the hardware store or 3D printed at home, Hydruino opens the doors for more people to get involved in reducing their carbon footprint and becoming more knowledgeable - and ethical - about where their food comes from.
+Be it made with PVC from the hardware store or 3D printed at home, Hydruino opens the doors for more people to get involved in reducing their carbon footprint and becoming more knowledgeable about their food.

 ## Controller Setup